 We bring to our memories today the advent of a great soul which incarnated upon this Earth many, many years back.
-We remember the birth into this Earth-plane of the great Master Swami Sivanandaji Maharaj.
+We bring to our memories the birth into this Earth-plane of the great Master, Swami Sivanandaji Maharaj.

 Usually such indefinable individuals are called supermen, or if we would like to be a little more philosophical, super-individuals.
 An extended form of an individual person—that is the meaning of super-individuality.
 In what way does he extend beyond the dimension of his visible personality?
 The extension of the dimension of a person is not actually the extension of the physical body, because the body is not the person.
-The mind or the consciousness that animates the body is what determines the meaning of a super-individual.
+It is the mind, or the consciousness, that animates the body.
 We have to carefully keep in our mind the point that a person is not the body.
-The force that is exerted by a person, the knowledge and the capacity to execute action of any kind, is not seen in the five element based physical body.
+The force that is exerted by a person, the knowledge and the capacity to execute action of any kind, is not seen in the five-element-based physical body.
 It is in the mind of that person.
 What the person thinks is itself the person; otherwise, everybody looks alike.
 Even Sri Rama and Sri Krishna looked like any other human being, but they were intensely super-individual; they extended beyond themselves.
 What is it that is extending beyond itself?
 It is that which is the person.

 “Na karma lipyate nare.”
 Karma does not bind, says the Isavasya Upanishad, provided that you condition your action with the proviso in the first line of the Upanishad, “Ishavaysam idam sarvam.”
 If God does a work, it cannot bind, and if you do a work by uniting yourself with God, your action cannot bind you, because you are not the doer.